L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Gaussian process-based MPC using L4acados

 \subsubsection{GP model}

 All GP models are implemented using \texttt{GPyTorch}~\cite{gardner_gpytorch_2018}.
-The \emph{exact} GP model obtains the posterior mean and covariance using an (offline) Cholesky decomposition of the kernel matrix; the \emph{inducing}-point GP model, using the subset-of-regressors approximation~\cite[Sec.~8.3.1]{rasmussen_gaussian_2006} with 10 inducing points, re-distributed along the previously predicted input-feature trajectories at each sampling time; the \emph{online} implementation, an exact GP model incorporating new data points at every sampling time, randomly replacing old data points once a pre-specified limit is reached, with recursive up- and down-dates of the kernel matrix' Cholesky factors (see, e.g., \cite[Appendix~B]{osborne_bayesian_2010} ).
+The \emph{exact} GP model obtains the posterior mean and covariance using an (offline) Cholesky decomposition of the kernel matrix.
+Its \emph{online} implementation, thereby incorporates new data points at every sampling time, randomly replacing old data points once a pre-specified limit is reached, with recursive up- and down-dates of the kernel matrix' Cholesky factors; see Appendix~\ref{sec:GP_online_updates} for further details.